Park Volusia

 On this page, you will find the application to purchase a new virtual parking pass that provides access to beach driving and County-owned off-beach parking lots.

-Stating October 1st. you can apply for your permit.
+Starting October 1st. you can apply for your permit.

 Purchase a Park Volusia Beach Parking Permit